Jitendarkumara/TestingPurposecode/README.md

-we have implimented in CCL and checked please I tried to connect you but from your side i did not get tolrence data please so provide the tolrence in weight so that we can eliminate this kind of issue
+We have implemented it in CCL and verified it.
+I tried to contact you, but did not receive the tolerance data from your side.
+Please provide the tolerance in weight so that we can avoid this kind of issue in the future.